snrnats/doc-centre/docfx_project/pro/reports/api.md

 You can filter the companies displayed on the **ATU Total Company** visual as follows:

 * **ATU Total** ([Numerical](/reports/filters-options.html#using-numerical-filters)) - enables you to filter by number of ATUs consumed.
-For example, if you were to filter on *is greater than 5000000*, then only those companies who had made more than 5,000,000 API requests would be displayed.
+For example, if you were to filter on *is greater than 5000000*, then only those companies who had consumed more than 5,000,000 ATUs would be displayed.
 * **Customer Name** ([Basic](/reports/filters-options.html#using-basic-filters) and [Advanced](/reports/filters-options.html#using-advanced-filters)) - enables you to select one or more companies to view.

 ### More Options

-The **ATU Total Company** chart has the following options available from its **More Options** menu:
+The following options are available from the **More Options** menu:

 * [Open Comments](/reports/filters-options.html#open-comments)
 * [Export Data](/reports/filters-options.html#export-data)